fast-radius/nom_stl/README.md

 # What is this

 `nom_stl` is a binary and ASCII STL parser, written in Rust, using the [nom](https://github.com/Geal/nom) parser combinator library.
-It parses a 30M binary STL in ~250ms.
+It parses a 30M binary STL in <100ms.
-The [hashbrown](https://github.com/Amanieu/hashbrown) hashmap library is available behind the opt-in `hashbrown` feature flag, giving a free ~30% speedup, parsing the same file in ~180ms.

 `nom_stl` attempts to be mostly API compatible with [stl_io](https://github.com/hmeyer/stl_io), but is a new implementation rather than a fork.

 # What does it look like